Rockland County White Collar Crime Defense Attorney

-White Collar Crimes in New York
+Your Trusted Resource for White Collar Crime Defense in New York

 White collar crimes are illegal acts which are defined by deceit, concealment, or violation of trust.
 They do not include physical violence or threats of physical force.
 Reportedly coined in 1939, the term "white collar" originates from the assumption that business officials wear white shirts and ties and commit these types of nonphysical crimes.